 At Duke University, I gained university-based classroom experience as a Teaching Assistant for undergraduate (Introduction to Environmental Science and Policy) and graduate-level courses (Population Ecology, Environmental Modeling, and Data Analysis for Environmental Sciences).
 I led classes, including discussions, labs and lectures, facilitated a semester-long book discussion group of Jeffery Sachs’ Common Wealth, developed quiz and exam questions, and designed lab materials for teaching simple and multiple linear regression.

 I believe that the process of learning does not need to be difficult, painful, or boring.
 Some common goals for most educators are to engage students in new ways of thinking, instill in students an appreciation for topics across various fields of study, and promote a passion for lifelong learning.
-While these are certainly noble goals, becoming a truly effective educator can be challenging without some knowledge of the learning process on the part of the student, as well as the delivery of information on the part of the educator.
+While these are certainly noble goals, becoming an effective educator can be challenging without some knowledge of the learning process on the part of the student, as well as the delivery of information on the part of the educator.

 In order to become a better educator, I am participating in the Certificate in College Teaching Program at Duke University.
 As a result of this training, I am much more aware of and how to take into take into account the following in my classroom and course design: